washingtonsteven/stevenwa-sh/content/posts/chomd-octal-binary.md

 The first part is easy: `chmod` is the name of the process that actually changes the permissions on the file I want.

-The last part is even easier: It's just the path to the file I want to change the permissions on.
+The last part is even easier: It's the path to the file I want to change the permissions on.

 But that's that `755` about?
 How does that relate to file permissions?